Hyundai i30 hatchback - Practicality & boot space

 There are plenty of internal cubbies in the i30.
 The front door bins are supplemented by another storage area under the central armrest, while the glovebox is a reasonable size.
 Years ago, an ashtray would have sat below the heating and ventilation controls, but modern preferences mean this has morphed into a further resting place for loose items.

 We’ve no complaints about the i30’s boot: it’s large, well shaped and the split-folding seats lie almost flat when dropped.
 While the Volkswagen Golf has a 380-litre boot, the i30’s boot boasts 395 litres of storage, rising to 1,301 litres when the seats are folded.

 Those after maximum carrying capacity are again advised to seek out the Skoda Octavia: even in hatchback guise, this has a massive 600-litre boot.
 Other big-booted hatchbacks include the Peugeot 308 and Honda Civic.

-The 1.0-litre i30 has the lowest towing limit of 1,200kg for a braked trailer, while the more powerful petrol can tow 1,400kg and the 1.6-litre diesel has the highest limit of 1,500kg – enough to tow a medium-sized caravan.
+The 1.0-litre i30 with the dual-clutch automatic has the lowest towing limit of 700kg for a braked trailer, while the manual 1.0-litre and both variants of the 1.5 are rated for 1,000kg.
+The discontinued 1.6-litre diesel has the highest limit of 1,500kg – enough to tow a medium-sized caravan.